 Where you have used our Shop and Collect service your personal information will be retained for one month after you collect your goods.

-We retain hold baggage information for 14 months within our databases.
+We retain hold baggage information for up to 3 days within our databases.

-We retain boarding pass information from our E-gates at the entrance to our Security Hall for 60 days.
+We retain boarding pass information from our E-gates at the entrance to our Security Hall for up to 31 days.

 Where you have made a complaint or enquiry, we may hold your information for up to three years after your complaint or enquiry has been resolved.
 We retain the personal information submitted when you make a noise complaint or query through our online Noise Lab tool for up to six years.

 We retain information relating to health & safety and other incident reports for up to 5 years.

 We may hold your personal information for longer where it is necessary to do so for the management of any active or potential legal proceedings, to resolve or defend claims, and for the purpose of making any necessary remediation payments.